brownsarahm/2019-09-10-ttt-cmu/index.md

 <h4>{{ loc.venue }}</h4>

+Sorrells Library is on the 4th Floor of Wean Hall.
+If you enter in the front of Wean Hall, take the elevator down one floor.
+When you exit the elevator, the library will be on your left.
+The Den is in the back of the library.
 {% if online == "online" %}

 This is an online event.
 We will meet using the online videoconference software Zoom.
 You will need to <a href="https://zoom.us/download">download and install their client</a> to connect with your instructors.
 The link to use for this event is <{{ loc.address }}>.